 What happens if all my best people want to be made redundant?

 It is often the best people who come forward; this is because they are confident that they can find other employment.
 The employer will need to weigh up the skills required in the business and decide if the business is able to agree to the redundancy.

 If employees ask for voluntary redundancy, do I have to agree to it?

 It is not mandatory that the business agrees to a request to be made redundant; however, communication as to why an application is declined or accepted is crucial, especially when trying to keep the employee and other staff motivated and engaged.
 Maintaining a record of decisions made is important and this will ensure that an audit trail is created, and that any discrimination is identified.
 Usually, senior or long-term employees are offered the opportunity for voluntary redundancy, although it is possible for other employees to apply if they want to be considered.

 Compulsory redundancy is based on a statutory payment established via a calculation set by the UK Government.
 To qualify for redundancy, employees need to have been employed for at least two years.
 The calculation is based on length of service, age and average weekly wage.
-Communication, the need for the redundancy, sharing the selection criteria (if applicable) and time scales are all important factors in engaging staff with the process.
+Communication, the need for the redundancy, sharing the selection criteria / matrix (if applicable) to be used to select those being redundant and time scales are all important factors in engaging staff with the process.
 Leaders must consult with staff and identify the roles at risk.